Systems and Procedures

 Daily Schedule for Specific Classes:

-John Frank is the founder and Executive Director of the Cessna Pilots Association.
+John Frank is a co-founder and Executive Director of the Cessna Pilots Association.
 John is a 14,000-hour ATP-rated pilot and an A&P mechanic with Inspection Authorization, and is a widely-recognized expert on single-engine Cessna aircraft.
 John flew helicopters in Vietnam and fixed-wing in Berlin for the U.S. Army, was a test pilot for Beech Aircraft, and headed up the American Bonanza Society before founding CPA in 1984.
-John lives in Santa Maria, California, with his wife Kris, and spends his after-hours time doting on two teenage sons, John III and Steven.
+John lives in Santa Maria, California.
 He also owns and maintains a T210.

 Tom Carr joined the CPA Tech Staff in July, 1997, coming from Pontiac, Michigan where he was an A&P mechanic at the Oakland Pontiac Airport for 22 years.
 Since receiving his A& P license in 1973, he's been engaged in the maintenance, modification, and repair of general aviation aircraft.
 He received an IA endorsement in 1976, and a private pilot's certificate in 1981.
 He has a vast amount of experience and knowledge of all Cessna aircraft.
 Tom also owns and maintains a Cessna 150.